Skip to Content

 From repo root:

-npm -C agents/sdk install
+npm -C agents/sdk ci

 Read state for decision making